20.2 C

 Boat based wildlife viewing in Uganda is conducted on the Nile River, Kazinga channel and Lake Mburo.
 Both of these water bodies are part of the savanna protected areas such as Murchison Falls and Queen Elizabeth National parks in western Uganda.
 There are large mammal species such as hippos, buffaloes, African elephants, buffaloes as well as antelopes.
 In particular, the big cats – lion and leopard are present in the former.
 Elsewhere boat safari excursions are available to look for Shoebill stork in Toro-Semuliki Wildlife Reserve (Lake Albert) and Mabamba swamp, Entebbe.
+The famous Serengeti and Masai Mara reserves don’t have this kind of boat based wildlife viewing in Uganda.

 The types of boat used in Uganda